 Yes.
 To help reach our goal, we encourage our first-tier production and product transportation suppliers to improve energy efficiency, use renewable energy, and set science-based targets.
 This goal is part of our suite of GHG emissions reduction goals that are components of our Science Based Targets initiative-validated science-based target.
 WWF has publicly supported this goal, confirming the rigor of our goals- setting process.
-Since 2010, HP has decreased first-tier production supplier and product transportation-related GHG emissions intensity by 28%
+Although GHG emissions intensity decreased by 4% between 2015 and 2020 when calculated as a three-year rolling average, yearly GHG emissions intensity values (not calculated as a rolling average) decreased by 9% during that timeframe.

 GHG EMISSIONS INTENSITY REDUCTION GOAL - Reduce first-tier production supplier and product transportation-related GHG emissions intensity by 10% by 2025, compared to 2015